What you need to know about closing your Microsoft account

 We’re sorry to see you go, and we want to make sure that you have everything you need to know before you close your Microsoft account.

 You’ll have 60 days after you close your account to change your mind.
-After 60 days, your account will be permanently removed, and you will lose access to all services that require your Microsoft account email address and password for sign-in.
+Microsoft permanently removes the account after 60 days, and you lose access to all services that require your Microsoft account email address and password for sign-in.
 This includes any content, games, applications, or OneDrive content that require you to be signed in to Xbox Live to access.

 Closing your Microsoft account does not cancel any of the subscriptions you have associated with it.